nirajannepal/HiveCSV2Parquet/README.md

- athenaScript.sql : This file has a Script of Quering the Parquet file that was converted
+ athenaCreateTable.sql : This file has a Script of Quering the Parquet file that was converted

+ athenaScriptPartition.sql: This script will Partition the Parquet file based on Year and Month.